Radish and Mooli

 Radish is a fast easy crops to grow, making it an ideal starter plant for getting children interested in gardening.

-From sowing to eating can take as little as three weeks.
+From sowing to eating they can take as little as three weeksto mature.

-With successional sowings, and appropriate varieties crops can be produced all year round.
+With successional sowings, and appropriate varieties one can crop all year round.

 There are many varieties of radish, the summer varieties should be grown quickly for best results.